 D16.
-Minimum number of credits that transfers must complete to earn a bachelor's degree: Transfer students must be in academic residence for a minimum of four semester-long academic contracts and two month-long Independent Study Projects, depending on their transfer credit.
+Minimum number of credits that transfers must complete to earn a bachelor's degree: Transfer students must be in academic residence for a minimum of four semester-long.

+Transfer students must be in academic residence for a minimum of four semester-long academic contracts and two month-long Independent Study Projects, depending on their transfer credit.

 D17.
 Other transfer credit policies: Only liberal arts and sciences credits from an accredited post-secondary, degree-granting college or university are accepted for transfer.

-Arts and sciences courses completed with a grade of "C" or above at an accredited postsecondary degree-granting college or university are accepted for transfer credit at New College.
+Arts and sciences courses completed with a grade of "C" or above at an accredited post-secondary degree-granting college or university are accepted for transfer credit at New College.
 Transferable credits must appear on an official transcript.
 Once transfer credit has been granted and annotated on a student's New College record, the student cannot request for it to be waived.
 These courses generally fall into the following categories: